tcopeland/pippi/README.md

 ### Setup

-To install Ruby 2.0, first had to install openssl:
+To install Ruby 2.0 on OSX 10.7.5, first had to install openssl:

 ```bash
 cd ~/src/